 Instructions

-- Add half the arepa flour and stir with your fingers or a fork.
+- Add half the arepa flour and stir.

 - Add the rest of the arepa flour and stir until well combined.